KStateMachine/kstatemachine/docs/pages/multithreading.md

 has analogs with `Blocking` suffix which are not marked with `suspend` keyword.
 If you use KStateMachine with coroutines support you should prefer suspendable function versions.
-Note that `Blocking` versions internally use `kotlinx.coroutines.runBlocking` function which is rather dangerous and may cause deadlocks if used not properly.
+Note that `Blocking` versions internally use `kotlinx.coroutines.runBlocking` function which is rather dangerous and may cause deadlocks if used not properly (especially recursively).
 That is why you should avoid using `Blocking` APIs from coroutines and recursively (from library callbacks).

 ### Use single threaded `CoroutineScope`